 Our Christian Youth in Action (CYIA) and Junior CYIA training is already set up for next year!
-The week long training will be held at ALACCA Bible Camp in Harpster, ID from June 12th to the 17th.
+The week long training will be held at ALACCA Bible Camp in Harpster, ID in mid June.
 Please contact me for more information or click here to go to the CYIA page.

 Scabbers or Why We take the time to Counsel for Salvation.

 As a substitute teacher giving the Bible lesson at a Good News Club, I had just reached the climax of Nathan, the prophet, pointing his finger at David and yelling, "You are that man!"
 The lesson rapidly rose to a climax and now; the invitation.
 Quickly reviewing the need for salvation, how salvation could be achieved and explaining the condition/promise verse, I had the children bow their heads and close their eyes.
 All during the invitation my eyes kept returning to one young man who seemed more distraught then the others.
 The Lord must surely be working on his heart.
 I prayed that today would be the day the Holy Spirit would touch his heart.
 Sure enough when I asked the children to respond to the invitation by "showing me", he responded.
 My heart was leaping for joy.
 The Holy Spirit had triumphed and another special soul would be added to the kingdom!
 Pulling aside the two children who responded to the invitation, a newly trained colleague and I began the counseling process.
 We asked questions of the two children such as, "What do you want Jesus to do for you?"
 The young lady had received the Lord the week before and thought she had to re-accept Jesus as her Lord and Savior every week but the eyes of the young man still brimmed with tears.
 My... the Holy Spirit must really be tugging at his heart.
 He didn't really respond to the question so we asked another question, "Why did you come back to talk to me today?"